-Many ecommerce brands consider shipping to just be an expense: it costs too much, is growing too fast, and is only a drain on margins.
+Many ecommerce brands consider shipping to just be another ecommerce fulfillment expense: it costs too much, is growing too fast, and is only a drain on margins.

 But that narrow viewpoint of ecommerce shipping may be mistaken.
 Shipping is more than just an expense.
 It’s an important driver of ecommerce sales and customer satisfaction.